tiredofit/docker-nodejs/README.md

 * Map [persistent storage](#data-volumes) for access to configuration and data files for backup.
 * Map [Network Ports](#networking) to allow external access.

-Start openldap using:
+Start the container using:

 ```bash
 docker-compose up
 ```
-__NOTE__: Please allow up to 1 minutes for the application to start.

 ## Data-Volumes

 This a base image, so no data volumes are exposed.

 ## Environment Variables

-No Environment Variables are exposed.
+No Environment Variables are exposed other than the [base environment variables](https://hub.docker.com/r/alpine)..

 ## Networking